 \section{Concluding Remarks}

-Our main result, established in Sections~\ref{sec-wqo} and \ref{sec-enum}, disproves False Conjecture~\ref{conj-wqo-algebraic} by showing that there are too many different enumerations of wqo permutation classes for them all to have algebraic generating functions.
-However, the weaker Question~\ref{ques-lwqo-algebraic}, which asks if every lwqo permutation class has an algebraic generating function, might still be true.
-Unfortunately, there are wqo-but-not-lwqo permutation classes that are strongly algebraic, so unlike False Conjecture~\ref{conj-wqo-algebraic}, a positive resolution to this question would not give a structural characterization of the strongly-algebraic classes.
+{\bf Characterizing strongly algebraic classes} Our main result, Theorem~\ref{thm-wqo-not-algebraic}, disproves False Conjecture~\ref{conj-wqo-algebraic} by showing that there are too many different enumerations of wqo permutation classes for them all to have algebraic generating functions.
+However, the weaker Questions~\ref{ques-lwqo-algebraic} and~\ref{ques-wqo-fb-algebraic}, which ask whether every lwqo or every finitely-based wqo permutation class has an algebraic generating function, might still be true.

-The permutations we have used to build our counterexamples $\C^{\exparen{s_k}}$ are all proper pin sequences or subpermutations thereof.
-As mentioned in the text, pin sequences were first defined by Brignall, Huczynska, and Vatter~\cite{brignall:decomposing-sim:}, although our language-theoretical approach is influenced by Brignall, Ru\v{s}kuc, and Vatter~\cite{brignall:simple-permutat:decide:}.
-It was conjectured~\cite[Conjecture 16]{brignall:simple-permutat:decide:} that the class of all proper pin sequences and their subpermutations has a rational generating function, and that conjecture was later proved by Bassino, Bouvel, and Rossin~\cite{bassino:enumeration-of-:}, who also showed that this class has an infinite basis.
-Thus all of the classes we have used to disprove False Conjecture~\ref{conj-wqo-algebraic} are contained in a class with a rational generating function (though this should not be too surprising, as Theorem~\ref{thm-contained-rational} guarantees that such a class must exist).
+Unfortunately, as there are strongly algebraic wqo-but-not-lwqo permutation classes, \footnote{One example of a strongly algebraic (indeed, strongly rational) permutation class that is wqo but not lwqo is the class $\Av(321,2341,3412,4123)$; see~\cite[Propositions~1.17 and~6.3]{brignall:labelled-well-q:} for the wqo and non-lwqo claims, and~\cite[Theorem~1.1]{albert:rationality-for:} for strong rationality of every wqo subclass of $\Av(321)$, including this example.} a positive resolution to Question~\ref{ques-lwqo-algebraic} would not give a complete characterization of strongly algebraic classes, as a positive answer to False Conjecture~\ref{conj-wqo-algebraic} would have.

+However, there remains a slim possibility of a tidy characterization of the strongly algebraic classes, via Question~\ref{ques-wqo-fb-algebraic}, which asks if every finitely-based wqo permutation class have an algebraic generating function.
+We suspect the answer to that question is negative, but if it was positive, it would imply that every finitely-based wqo permutation class was strongly algebraic (since every subclass of a finitely-based wqo class is itself finitely-based and wqo).
+In the other direction, every strongly algebraic class must be wqo (by elementary counting arguments), and we are not aware of a strongly algebraic class that is infinitely based.